NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/product_default.rst

 .. _create-product-defaults:

 ******************************************
-Extending GeoIPS with new Product Defaults
+Extend GeoIPS with new Product Defaults
 ******************************************

 Lets first discuss what product defaults are.
 Product Defaults, as their name implies,